 Questions and complaints

-Please contact our practice manager if you have any complaints relating to our handling of your personal data.
-You have the right to lodge a complaint with the ICO, but we would ask you to notify us first.
+If you have any questions or complaints relating to our handling of your personal data please contact either our DPO, Guy Bate, by email at firstname.lastname@example.org and email@example.com, with the heading ‘data privacy’, or our Practice Manager in writing at our office address.
+You have the right to lodge a complaint with the Information Commissioner’s Office, but we would ask you to notify us first.